 August 2023

 The kind of information that you gain from the simple act of walking and observing your field site is not possible when looking at pixels on a screen, however rich in spatial and spectral information.
-Knowledge about your field site has to seep into your brain from your senses – sights, sounds, smells, that you came across, thoughts and emotions evoked in the field.
+Knowledge about your field site has to seep into your brain from your senses – sights, sounds, smells – and even thoughts and emotions evoked in the field.
 New questions arise in your mind as you walk around and certain causal relationships become clearer the more you visit places that you thought were familiar.
-Chance encounters with people from the area who provide their own stories about changes they see happening (or think are happening).
+Chance encounters with people from the area who provide their own stories about changes they see happening.
 All these add up to give you a richer picture of the field, one that isn’t just a factual record of changes but contains micro-level details that can allow for a richer and more layered understanding of the processes happening at your field site.

 In the image below an example of field notes are shown that were made over 100 years ago.
 Joseph Grinnell, an American ecologist standardized the format for field notes collected by his team in their efforts to document the flora and fauna of California.
 One sees immediately the level of detail provided in these notes, details that have been gathered by painstakingly walking through the field site, perhaps multiple times.